roblanf/BenchmarkAlignments/README.md

 Inside each folder is:

-1. A README.yaml file which contains the reference to the original paper and/or the dataset itself, plus any additional comments on the data (e.g. Taxon, number of spp, number of sites, etc).
+1. A README.yaml file which contains the reference to the original paper and/or the dataset itself, plus some additional comments on the data.

 2. An alignment file in nexus format.
-This will be the original alignment described in the README, converted if necessary into phylip format, and with any modifications (e.g. removal of morphological characters) listed in the notes section of the README.yaml.
+This will be the original alignment described in the README.yaml file, converted if necessary into nexus format, and with any modifications (e.g. removal of morphological characters) listed in the notes section of the README.yaml.

 Can I use these datasets?
 -------------------------
 Yes.
 All of the original datasets are publicly available and can be re-used.
-The datasets themselves are all released under a CC0 license (either because they come from Dryad, or because I have asked the authors whether I can release their data under this license).
+The datasets themselves are all released under a CC0 license.

 Everything here that is not a dataset (the partitionfinder.cfg files and the README in each folder) is released under a CC-BY 3.0 license: http://creativecommons.org/licenses/by/3.0/deed.en_US) full text here: http://creativecommons.org/licenses/by/3.0/legalcode